trilusa/ACT4E-exercises-template/README.md

 Select File -> Open and select *the entire folder*.

+VS Code will propose to install "Dev Container".
+Click "install".

 VS Code will give you a message similar to:

 > Folder contains a Dev Container configuration file.
 Reopen folder to develop in a container.